-The Oregon Health & Science University (OHSU) Library and Evidence-based Synthesis Program (ESP) Coordinating Center at the VA in Portland seeks a creative and dynamic temporary Systematic Review/Clinical Librarian.
+The Oregon Health & Science University (OHSU) Library seeks a creative, dynamic and innovative Clinical and Outreach Librarian.

-Rank and Salary: This is a temporary faculty position with a 12 month appointment at the level of Assistant Professor.
+Rank and Salary: This is a faculty position with a 12 month appointment at the level of Assistant Professor.
 Salary and benefits are competitive and commensurate with qualifications and experience, minimum $50,000.
-This position is funded for 12 months, with possible renewal up to an additional two years depending on grant funding.

-Applications and Nominations: To apply please visit ohsujobs.com and search for position IRC45414.
+Applications and Nominations: To apply please visit ohsujobs.com and search for position IRC45628.
 Applications should include a resume, a letter of introduction, and contact information for three references.
-Screening of applications will commence immediately and continue until Dec 1, 2014.
+Screening of applications will commence immediately and continue until filled.

 OHSU is an equal opportunity, affirmative action institution.
 Applicants with disabilities can request reasonable accommodation by contacting the Affirmative Action and Equal Opportunity Department at 503-494-5148.